Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 > **Did you manage to deploy your API, either in locally or cloud?
 If not, describe why.
 If yes, describe how and** > **preferably how you invoke your deployed service?**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> _For deployment we wrapped our model into application using ... .
-We first tried locally serving the model, which_ > _worked.
-Afterwards we deployed it in the cloud, using ... .
-To invoke the service an user would call_ > _`curl -X POST -F "file=@file.json"<weburl>`_
->
 > Answer:
 >
 > We have deployed the backend and frontend on Google Cloud Run.
 As mentioned, the backend is implemented in FastAPI, while the frontend (src\mushroomclassification\frontend.py) is implemented in Streamlit.
 We created a Dockerfile for both services (dockerfiles\api.dockerfile and dockerfiles\frontend.dockerfile) and a Cloud Build configuration file (cloudbuild-web.yaml), which, when triggered, builds the two Docker images and pushes them to Google Cloud's Artifact Registry.
 Once built and pushed, we deployed them on two containers, and they are now available at: